 Most affordable internet plan and fastest speed in Malaysia

 TIME broadband has just updated their packages to offer the fastest internet speed that is available in Malaysia today with speed of up to 500Mbps.
-One of the main advantage is the speed vs price is relatively cheaper than the rest of the ISP.
+One of the main advantages is the speed vs price is relatively cheaper than the rest of the ISP.
 For existing users, the deal is even better.
 Meaning if previously you have a 10Mbps, then the new upgrade plan would be 100Mbps.
 Similarly for the old plan of 20Mbps & 100Mbps will get an upgrade to 300Mbps and so forth for the same price.
-However, existing customer will need to upgrade their router to take advantage of the speed upgrade.
+However, existing customers will need to upgrade their router to take advantage of the speed upgrade.

 The other advantage that I find is the great customer service given.
-You can be assured that your call will be picked up if you were to lodge a report or your mail to be replied the same or following day – if your call is done in the middle of the night.
+You can be assured that your call will be picked up if you were to lodge a report or your email to be replied the same or following day – if your call is done in the middle of the night.

 The only disadvantage of TIME is the low area coverage in Penang and Malaysia today.
 You can click on this link to find out the areas that are available.
-Currently this ISP is located mainly in Bayan Lepas, Gelugor and Georgetown.
-However I would still rate this as my top internet service provider if it is covered in your area.
+Currently, this ISP is located mainly in Bayan Lepas, Gelugor and Georgetown.
+However, I would still rate this as my top internet service provider if it is covered in your area.

 Free 12 months iFlix Subscription and widest coverage

 TMNET is a wholly owned subsidiary of Malaysia’s main Telecommunication provider.
 There are 2 main packages from TMNET 1) Streamyx – copper wire or you can call it the phone line 2) UNIFI – fibre optic.
-The coverage area for Streamyx is much broader compare to the rest of the ISPs.
+The coverage area for Streamyx is much broader compared to the rest of the ISPs.
 The UNIFI package also comes with a set-top-box called HyppTV.
 However, I don’t quite find the cable TV very appealing as they are quite limited in their channels.
 I would suggest for you to subscribe to ASTRO or other networks if you intend to watch cable shows.
-Speed stability can be unreliable at time too, but so far still not too bad.
+Speed stability can be unreliable at the time too, but so far still not too bad.

 Lowest entry internet plan in the market.

 Maxis and Unifi basically share the same infrastructure or same fibre optic line.
 For almost the same price as UNIFI 5Mbps package, you can get a 10Mbps for RM139.
-However, one of the main issues discussed in most of the forums are the high ping issue for Maxis.
+However, one of the main issues discussed in most of the forums is the high ping issue for Maxis.
 This will concern you if you are a heavy gamer online.

-In conclusion my pick is still TIME but if that is not available in your area, then I would go for TMNet.
+In conclusion, my pick is still TIME but if that is not available in your area, then I would go for TMNet.
 This could either be Streamyx or UNIFI.

 How to Apply for?

-TIME – Sign up through this link for a hassle free online registration.
+TIME – Sign up through this link for a hassle-free online registration.